 If we have more than 25 people who are accepted for Spring and are saying that they really want to go to Kiev, then we start a wait list.

 We use a first-come-first-serve system for making assignments, so the first 25 people to apply and turn in all of the required items receive notice that they're officially assigned to volunteer in Kiev!
 Woohoo!
 We track when you turn required items in down to the minute so that we can be as fair as possible.
-After that - Kiev is technically "full" for that semester so we let applicants know that they are placed on a wait list.
+After those 25 people, Kiev is technically "full" for that semester so we let applicants know that they are placed on a wait list.

+But don't worry; just because Kiev is "full" that doesn't mean you are out of the running.
 We want to provide an opportunity for everyone who wants to serve!
 Keep reading for tips on how to get assigned to the best country for you.